(for triathletes, scroll down to anecdotes- I help you build to a master's level endurance)

 (Clinton, first-time Ironman)

-Before that, the son was apprehensive, but I quickly had him saying that he was having fun and within one lesson the mom said he was swimming!
+Before that, a son was apprehensive, but I quickly had him saying that he was having fun and within one lesson the mom said he was swimming!

 Even earlier, I met an adult triathlete.
 With the running times he mentioned, he is extremely competitive.
 Even though his swim form was quite decent, he said he felt like he was drowning.
 So I focused on the couple of small improvements he seemed to need to reduce his drag.
 But mainly had him do the catch-up drill, to ensure he was getting enough room and time to breathe, and taking the time to relax his stroke in a prone glide.
 He was also worried about his endurance, so I scheduled him in Lifetime's adult master swim program.